William A. Mitchell: Early life

-He was born in Raymond, Minnesota.
+Mitchell was born in Raymond, Minnesota.
 When he was a teenager, he ran the sugar crystallization tanks at the American Sugar Beet Company and slept two hours a night before getting to school.
 He earned an undergraduate degree at Cotner College in Lincoln, Nebraska and then graduated with a master's degree in chemistry from the University of Nebraska.

 Career

 Mitchell got a research job at an Agricultural Experiment Station in Lincoln, Nebraska.
 A lab accident there left him with second- and third-degree burns over most of his body.
 He joined General Foods in 1941.
 His first major success came with a tapioca substitute he helped develop during World War II, in response to the disruption of cassava supplies.
 Because of this, tapioca quickly became known as "Mitchell mud" within the US WW II infantry.

 In 1957, he invented a powdered fruit-flavored vitamin-enhanced drink mix that became known as Tang Flavor Crystals.
 NASA started using Tang in 1962 in their space program.

 In 1956, he tried to create instantly self-carbonating soda, which resulted in the creation of Pop Rocks.
-Although Pop Rocks weren't sold until 1975, he received patent 3,012,893 for its manufacturing process in 1961.
+Although Pop Rocks weren't sold until 1975, he received a patent for its manufacuring process in 1961.

-In 1967, he introduced Cool Whip, which became the largest and most profitable line in its division very quickly.
+In 1967, he introduced Cool Whip, a whipped topping similar to whipped cream, which became the largest and most profitable line in its division very quickly.

-He received 70 patents in total during his career.
+He held more than 70 patents.
 Mitchell was a resident of Lincoln Park, New Jersey for many years before moving out west after his retirement in 1976.